-UK and European terms like ‘nominal diameter’ are often used alongside North American ones like ‘nominal bore’, which only adds to the confusion.
+This can be especially difficult to navigate because UK and European terms like ‘nominal diameter’ are often used alongside North American ones like ‘nominal bore’.
+So, what terms do you need to know to determine pipe size?

 Table of contents: